-As Manager of Storytelling & Engagement, Matt Scott focuses on passing the mic to those who often go unheard in the climate space.
+As Director of Storytelling and Engagement, Matt Scott focuses on passing the mic to those who often go unheard in the climate space.
 Inspired by human-centered design, Matt shapes and implements Project Drawdown’s strategy for climate solutions storytelling and collaborates with team members to shape the contours of the organization’s impact storytelling approach.

 Before joining Project Drawdown, in his work at the innovation agency SecondMuse, Matt served as global community director and storyteller of the world’s largest global hackathon, NASA’s International Space Apps Challenge, engaging 100,000+ people in 150+ countries to create out-of-this-world solutions.
 While building what’s been called the U.S. government’s largest citizen diplomacy initiative, he also worked alongside organizations like the Australian Government, Pivotal Ventures by Melinda Gates, USAID, the United Nations, Nike, Walmart, and the Obama White House to center inclusive stories and drive action within the impact ecosystem worldwide.
 Through his digital storytelling career, Matt has reached nearly half a billion people with insights and inspiration focused on civic tech, ocean health, the circular economy, sustainable food and nutrition, teen digital well-being, internet access gaps, corporate sustainability initiatives, and more.